Source: Bengals rookie Ross likely to play Thu.

 Ross gained 25 yards on another jet sweep in the preseason finale vs. the Colts, but injured his knee on the play.
 He also caught one pass for six yards.

 Ross' latest injury is likely part of the reason the Bengals kept seven wide receivers, including fellow rookie Josh Malone, on the active roster heading into Week 1.
-Ross brings a rare skill set to that group with his speed and ability to stretch the field.
+Ross has speed and ability to stretch the field.